 [Last updated February 2021] Most users of JSCAPE MFT Server are already familiar with directory monitors.
 You often use them to monitor local directories and UNC paths for newly added files.
 But did you know, in later versions, you could also use directory monitors to monitor remote directories?
 Let me show you how.Read More

 In this tutorial, I'm going to show you how to copy multiple files automatically from AWS S3 to Azure Data Lake Storage using JSCAPE MFT Server.Read More

 Azure Data Lake is an excellent option for storing massive amounts of unstructured, semi-structured, and structured data in the cloud.
 One of the queries we often get pertaining to it is how to push files from a local storage to Azure Data Lake based on an event.
 Let me show you how it's done using JSCAPE MFT Server.Read More

 In a previous post, we taught you how to automatically transfer files from SFTP to Azure Blob Storage using a JSCAPE MFT Server network storage object.
 This time, we'll show you how to do it using a trading partner object.Read More

 Let's say you have trading partners who can only transfer files to you via SFTP.
 Incidentally, you also happen to have an account on Azure Blob Storage and you prefer to store those files there.
-You're probably thinking: How can I automatically transfer files from my SFTP server to Azure Blob Storage?
+You're probably thinking: How can I automatically copy files from my SFTP server to Azure Blob Storage?
 That's easy if you're using JSCAPE MFT Server.Read More

 [Last updated: January 2021] In a previous post, we talked about typical situations that call for server to server file transfers.
 We’re pretty sure some of you want to know how they’re actually set up, so we came up with this blog post.
 In this article, we’ve outlined all the necessary steps you need to take to set up a server to server file transfer.